A guide to credit card statements

 It’s a good idea to hold onto receipts and order confirmations so you can check them against your credit card statement when it arrives.

-Once your credit card statement has arrived, it will state your credit card payment due date.
-You’ll typically have 21-25 days to make your minimum payment.
+Your credit card statement will state your credit card payment due date.
+You’ll typically have 21-25 days to make at least your minimum payment.

 Credit card providers have a legal requirement to send you your credit card statement at least 21 days before your payment due date.